WP Security Audit Log

 -

-Post, page and custom post type changes such as status, content changes, title, URL, custom field, and other metadata changes
+Post, page, and custom post type changes: Status, content changes, title, URL, custom field, and other metadata changes

 -